 Following a few guidelines helps ensure your claims are approved quickly without back-and-forth.

-1. Expense is CRA-eligible
+1. Expense is eligible under the plan

 2. Expense occurred after account opening